About

 By baking with us, you become a Muffinteer.
 By replying yes to our Facebook event, you’ll receive all the important details.
 You can bake with us at our virtual baking party at 4:00pm ET!
 We also have a Muffinteer group, if you’d like to join us to keep in touch between baking holidays or you can follow on Instagram or subscribe to receive our Muffin Mail Newsletter.

-This year, we’ll be donating ❤️ $5 per Muffinteer! ⁣Want to join us? 😉⁣ 🌟Donations will be going to @family.promise and @phcsf to help people experiencing homelessness and hunger!
+This year, we’ll be donating ❤️ $20 per Muffinteer!
+Want to join us? 😉 🌟Donations will be going to people impacted by the LA fires and North Carolina Hurricane this year.

 What is National Muffin Day?